EndlessReform/search-hn/backend/README.md

 cargo install diesel_cli --no-default-features --features postgres
 ```

-If you need to set up the database from scratch, run migrations:
+If you need to set up the database from scratch, create database `hn_database`, then run migrations:

 ```bash
 diesel migration run